TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/mobile-page.md

 ## Summary

-The LessCode mobile development platform provides developers with powerful and flexible tools, making mobile app development more efficient and convenient.
+The LessCode mobile development platform provides developers with powerful and flexible tools, making mobile APP development more efficient and convenient.
 This documentation has covered several key aspects:

 1. **Component Library**: LessCode uses the Vant UI component library and offers a range of advanced components, such as H5 containers and lottery components, greatly enhancing development efficiency.
-2. **Layout Management**: Supports multiple layout types, including blank layout, sidebar layout, and bottom navigation layout, to meet the needs of different app scenarios.
+2. **Layout Management**: Supports multiple layout types, including blank layout, sidebar layout, and bottom navigation layout, to meet the needs of different APP scenarios.
 3. **Routing Management**: Uses the `/mobile` prefix to distinguish mobile routes, facilitating management and maintenance.
 4. **Responsive Units**: Recommends using the `rpx` unit to ensure consistent performance across different screen sizes.
 5. **Advanced Components**: Provides detailed usage of the H5 container and lottery components, enabling developers to quickly build complex functional pages.

-By leveraging these features and tools, developers can easily create feature-rich and excellent mobile apps on the LessCode platform.
-As you gain a deeper understanding and proficiency with the platform, you'll be able to efficiently meet various mobile development needs and create impressive apps.
+By leveraging these features and tools, developers can easily create feature-rich and excellent mobile APPs on the LessCode platform.
+As you gain a deeper understanding and proficiency with the platform, you'll be able to efficiently meet various mobile development needs and create impressive APPs.

 We encourage developers to fully explore all the features of the LessCode platform and continuously optimize and improve the development process based on actual project needs.
 If you encounter any issues or have any suggestions during use, please feel free to contact our support team.
-We wish you a pleasant development experience on the LessCode platform and look forward to seeing more outstanding mobile apps!
+We wish you a pleasant development experience on the LessCode platform and look forward to seeing more outstanding mobile APPs!